mrgnlabs/mrgn-ts/apps/marginfi-v2-ui/README.md

 ## Contributing

 We welcome contributions to the marginfi v2 UI.
-If you're interested in helping, check out our [contributing guidelines](https://github.com/mrgnlabs/mrgn-ts/blob/main/CONTRIBUTING.md) and join the [mrgn community](https://t.me/mrgncommunity) on Telegram.
+If you're interested in helping, check out our [contributing guidelines](https://github.com/mrgnlabs/mrgn-ts/blob/main/CONTRIBUTING.md) and join the [mrgn community](https://forum.marginfi.community).

 ## License